wavefrontHQ/docs/pages/doc/query_language_reference.md

 ## Moving Window Time Functions

 Moving window time functions allow you to calculate continuous aggregation over sliding windows.
 For further information, see [Using Moving and Tumbling Windows to Highlight Trends](query_language_windows_trends.html).

+These functions output continuous time series, with the exception of `integral()`.

 <table style="width: 100%;">
 <colgroup>